-This is a comprehensive summary of the book Shoe Dog: A Memoir by the Creator of NIKE by Phil Knight.
+This is a comprehensive summary of the book Shoe Dog: A Memoir by the Creator of NIKE by Phil Knight (part of the business book summaries collection).
 Covering the key ideas and proposing practical ways for achieving what’s mentioned in the text.
 Written by book fanatic and online librarian Ivaylo Durmonski.
 Supporting Members get full access.

 A brave story about Nike, told by the founder of Nike, Phil Knight.
 How a kid in his mid-twenties decided to pursue a crazy idea.
 How, despite the odds and without a clear initial goal, plus constantly fighting debt, he transformed a small local Oregon shop into a billion-dollar enterprise.
 Shoe Dog is not a business book, it’s a breathtaking, heartening story of a company, an ideology, that after enduring years of hardship, became a worldly recognized brand.
 The founder takes us on a journey, his journey, from starting the company in 1963 to going public in 1980.
 Phil Knight shares the ups and downs and what he learned along the way.

 Nike’s world-famous success is driven by a quality possessed by only a few rare individuals: an obsessive pursuit of winning.
 But winning here does not stand for the usual meaning of the word.
 It stands for winning by learning from failure.
 Winning by not allowing temporary setbacks to derail you.
 Winning over yourself.
 As the copy of the most famous Nike ad states: “Beating the competition is relatively easy.
 Beating yourself is a never-ending commitment.”

 - Ideas evolve from seemingly crazy to remarkably genius only when we act on them.

 - Move forward quickly so you can fail fast.
 The sooner you fail, the sooner you can make adjustments to your plan.